nss-day-cohort-41/tabloidcli-miss-piggy-s-devoted-disciples-rose/README.md

 	-Change Color Scheme
 	-Exit
 2. Choose a number that respresents the area you would like to access.
-3. Within each area you will have access to Add, Delete, Edit, and view details.
+3. Within each Journal, Bloog, Author, Post, Tag area you will have access to Add, Delete, Edit, and view details.
+4.Within Color Scheme you are able to change the color scheme for your console application.

 #### Example of accessing Journal Managment
 > ADD JOURNAL ENTRY
 from journal menu type "2" and enter to add a journal entry